Congenital heart defects in children

 - Do the symptoms seem to be getting worse?

-- Do you have any family history of congenital heart defects?
+- Do you have a family history of congenital heart defects?

-- Does anything seem to improve your child's symptoms?
+- Does anything make your child's symptoms better?

 - Has your child been growing and meeting developmental milestones as expected?
 (Ask your child's pediatrician if you're not sure.)